What’s the deal with Oltrarno?

 Piazzale Michelangelo.
 Photograph: Shutterstock

 Step into the opulent Palazzo Pitti for a glimpse of the noble Medici family's impressive wealth.
-Home to Renaissance paintings by artists such as Raphael, Titian and Perugino, it’s one of the city’s must-see museums.
+Home to Renaissance paintings by artists such as Raphael, Titian and Perugino, it is one of Florence's must-see museums.

-Nearby, the sixteenth century Forte di Belvedere hosts some of the city's best contemporary art exhibitions, from sculptural installations to photography expos.
+Nearby, the sixteenth century Forte di Belvedere (temporarily closed) hosts some of the best contemporary art exhibitions, from sculptural installations to photography expos.

 Soak up the sun

-With its famous wisteria walkway, you can’t miss a visit to the elegant Villa Bardini in the springtime, though its enchanting at any time of the year.
+With its famous wisteria walkway, you can’t miss a visit to the elegant Villa Bardini in the springtime, though it is enchanting at any time of the year.